Top 8 Reasons Why You’re Broke

 Poor Health

 Having no money combined with mental stress often leads to poor health.
-Furthermore, we can also experience poor health when broke because we’re unable to afford nutritious food or care for our physical wellbeing.
-Though we might get some financial assistance from the government for falling below poverty line, the money isn’t usually enough to afford good health.
+Furthermore, we can also experience poor health when broke because we’re unable to afford nutritious food or care for our physical well-being.
+Though we might get some financial assistance from the government for falling below the poverty line, the money isn’t usually enough to afford good health.

 Inability to Pursue Dreams